ExitValue.ai

 Driver retention directly impacts valuation.
 The trucking industry averages 90%+ annual turnover for large carriers.
 A company demonstrating 30-50% turnover has a genuine competitive advantage that buyers will pay for.
 Buyers scrutinize driver tenure, pay scales, and benefits programs because replacing drivers costs $8,000-$12,000 per hire.

 Customer diversification matters enormously.
-If your top shipper represents more than 20% of revenue, expect a multiple discount.
+If your top shipper represents more than a percent-of-revenue figure, expect a multiple discount.
 Losing a major shipping contract can make trucks sit idle overnight, and buyers price that concentration risk aggressively.

 What Decreases Trucking Company Value